working-agile/bank-account-java/README.md

 ### What is this branch for? ###

-* start implementing scenarios for the bank account.
+* check out the BDD scenario test implementations and compare them to the unit tests.